Haydée Santamaría: Personal life and death

 Depression ran in her family and it severely affected her to the end of her life.
 Often she spent days in bed while in depressive episodes.
 She eventually married Armando Hart and had two children with him, Cuban writer Celia Hart and her brother Abel Hart.
 They also took in many children and managed their own type of orphanage.
 After two decades of marriage, Armando and Haydée ended up separating.
-Haydée Santamaría committed suicide at the age of fifty-seven in the home she and her children shared on July 28, 1980, two days after the 27th anniversary of the attack on the Moncada Barracks.
+Haydée Santamaría killed herself at the age of fifty-seven in the home she and her children shared on July 28, 1980, two days after the 27th anniversary of the attack on the Moncada Barracks.
 The fact of her suicide was problematic within Cuba and, some have speculated, the reason she was not mourned in the Plaza de la Revolución, but rather was given the burial of an ordinary citizen in Havana, Cuba.
-Haydée Santamaría’s death followed six months after the death of her close friend Celia Sanchez from lung cancer, and several months after a car accident left her in chronic pain.
+Haydée Santamaría's death followed six months after the death of her close friend Celia Sanchez from lung cancer, and several months after a car accident left her in chronic pain.
 The events of the Cuban Revolution left an indelible mark on her, causing her to lose many people to whom she had been close and ultimately contributing to the lifelong depression from which she suffered.
 In a letter published by Casa de las Americas in 1968, she wrote to Che Guevara after his death:

 "Fourteen years ago I saw the most intensely beloved human beings die—I think that I have already lived too much.
-The sun is not as beautiful, I don’t feel pleasure in seeing the palm trees.
-Sometimes, like now, in spite of enjoying life so much, knowing that it is worth opening one’s eyes every morning if only for those two things, I have the desire to keep them closed, like you."
+The sun is not as beautiful, I don't feel pleasure in seeing the palm trees.
+Sometimes, like now, in spite of enjoying life so much, knowing that it is worth opening one's eyes every morning if only for those two things, I have the desire to keep them closed, like you."